- +Biomedical Engineering

 A suite of innovations pertaining to the use of highly controlled plasma to controllably remove tissue.
 Applications include the removal of biofilms (such as for tooth whitening) and the removal of hard tissue such as bone and tooth.

-This technology allows simultaneous analysis of thousands of biological pairs (DNA, antibodies, proteins, etc) on a small microchip platform.
+This technology allows simultaneous analysis of tens to hundreds of biological pairs (DNA, antibodies, proteins, etc) on a small microchip platform.
 Featured on the cover of lab-on-a-chip magazine, this technology has the potential to realize personalized medicine in a convenient, electronic readout format (as opposed to cumbersome fluorescent arrays).
+Also able to detect hydrocarbons in water, this technology may have application in environmental sensing (e.g., fracking, groundwater).

 A method to treat chronic kidney disease in cats and other species, including dogs and humans, using in vitro-cultured, adipose tissue-derived mesenchymal stem cells (MSCs) from fully allogenic donors.
 This method would be the first treatment of its kind in humans and highly advantageous as the allogenic donor cells are easy to collect and expand.